dzerus3/Cataclysm-JSON-Browser/README.md

 ---

-## Example
+## A few examples

-To find the description for a rag:
+To get an item overview for a rag:

 `> item description rag`

-To find recipes using a rag:
+To find all recipes using duct tape:

-`> i recipes rag`
+`> i recipes duct tape`

+To find out how to craft a copper knife:

+`> item craft copper knife`

 To find the effects of the fleet footed mutation: